 Welcome to the COMPLETE guide on the Excel If function.
 We’ll go into formulas containing If, nested If statements, AND and OR.
 The different conditional operators that can make up the conditions of the If function.
-If you’re looking for some of the more advanced If functionality, you can use the Quick navigation below to skip to the parts you find interesting.
+If you’re looking for some of the more advanced If functionality, you’re in the right place.
+So strap in and let’s get started.

 The Excel IF Function